ivogeorg/ce-learning-progression-001-microbit/learning-progression.md

 #### 2. Apply
 [[toc](#table-of-contents)]

-1. `[<lernact-prac>]` Write a program like the one in the example, which switches the icons upon pressing the two buttons simultaneously.
+1. Write a program like the one in the example, which switches the icons upon pressing the two buttons simultaneously.
-2. `[<lernact-prac>]` Write a program like the one in the example, which switches the icons upon the micro:bit being shaken.
+2. Write a program like the one in the example, which switches the icons upon the micro:bit being shaken.

 #### 3. Present